 Step #1– You need a website to show off your testimonials.
 So go and make a free site with SiteRubix website builder.

 - are free,

 - easy to create,

 I won’t map out how to make one because I already have a guide on the topic.

 Step #2– Get testimonials.

-You need proof that proofreading is your home turf and testimonial are the way to go.
+You need proof that proofreading is your home turf and testimonials are the way to go.

 How to get them?

 You can either work for free in exchange for some kind words about your work.
 Or, and this is a bit sneaky, you can pay someone to write about you.
 Finally, you can ask your friends to contribute.